-MIN 555.
-Special Topics in Social Ministry (1-4) Workshops and seminars offered under this heading will address particular, applied aspects of social ministry.
-When taken for graduate credit, these workshops will include additional reading requirements and research paper or project.
+MIN 595 (395).
+Special Topics in Ministry (1-4) These workshops or seminars address particular, applied aspects of various areas in pastoral ministry.
+When taken for graduate credit, they include additional reading requirements and a research paper or project.

 SUMMER INSTITUTE OF CHRISTIAN SPIRITUALITY